Rowtime bounds are an important streaming extension to SQL. Their purpose is to produce timely output. The topic is covered in the following sections:

 Streaming data depends on data being in order, tracked by a special column called ROWTIME.
 Such operators track the latest rowtime, known as the “highwater mark” or current streamtime.
 When rows arrive with rowtimes earlier than this highwater mark, they are discarded as late.
 These rows are called “late” because their timestamps are out of order.
 Late rows are discarded.
 They will not processed as an input stream, nor put into an output stream.
 This means, for example, that if you are archiving rows into an RDBMS database, late rows will not be written.

 You can avoid the problem of late rows by T-sorting your data using the ORDER BY clause of the SELECT statement.
 This clause implements a timesort XO that uses a sliding time-based window of incoming rows to reorder those rows by ROWTIME.
-See the topic T-sorting Stream Input in the SQLstream Streaming SQL Reference Guide.
+For more information on t-sorting stream input, see the subtopic T-sorting Stream Input in the topic ORDER BY clause in the SQLstream Streaming SQL Reference Guide.

 Late rows are logged to both the trace log and the error stream.
 Because the trace log could quickly fill up with a log of each individual row, they are logged in powers of ten–the first row, the tenth row, the hundredth row, the ten thousandth row, and so on.
 You will not see late rows logged between late row 100 and late row 10,000, or late row 10,000 and late row 100,000.